-Humour affects many things: our health, our disposition, our relationships and our organisations.
+Humour affects many things: our health, our disposition, our relationships, and our organisations.
 Can it also help change politics in society?
-Amber Day, John Morreall and Peter McGraw discuss the origins, philosophy and politics of humor with Maria Armoudian.
+Maria Armoudian discusses the origins, philosophy, and politics of humor with Amber Day, John Morreall and Peter McGraw.

-Amber Day is a professor of Performance Studies in the English and Culture Studies Department at Bryant University.
-Her publications include Satire and Dissent: Interventions in Contemporary Political Debate and Prankly Speaking: Performative Satire and Political Dialogue.
+Amber Day is a Professor of Performance Studies in the English and Culture Studies Department at Bryant University.
+She is an expert in political speech and satire, and her publications include Satire and Dissent: Interventions in Contemporary Political Debate.

-John Morreall is a professor of Philosophy and Department Chair of Religious Studies at William and Mary College.
-His publications include Comic Relief: A Comprehensive Philosophy of Humor and Comedy, Tragedy, and Religion.
+John Morreall is a Professor of Philosophy and Department Chair of Religious Studies at William and Mary College.
+He is an expert in humor studies, and his publications include Comic Relief: A Comprehensive Philosophy of Humor.

-Peter McGraw is a professor of Marketing and Psychology at the University of Colorado, Boulder.
-His publications include The Humor Code: A Global Search for What Makes Things Funny.
+Peter McGraw is a Professor of Marketing and Psychology at the University of Colorado, Boulder.
+He is an expert in emotions and behavioural economics, and his publications include The Humor Code: A Global Search for What Makes Things Funny.